-How Much Does Contesting a Will Cost?
+How Much Does it Cost to Contest a Will?

 It really does depend on how long it takes to resolve your dispute and whether you end up in Court.
 The quicker you resolve your Will dispute will mean you spend less in legal costs.